Quickstart

 - treat that terminal as the control center for the app while you work

-The important thing to understand is that kizaki dev is not only a web server.
-It is the coordinated local environment for your schema, runtime, generated client, and browser app.
+kizaki dev runs the full coordinated local environment: your schema, runtime, generated client, and browser app together.

 The SaaS template ships with email auth enabled.
-In local development, use the built-in dev login flow and create a session for yourself.
+In local development, use the built-in dev login flow to create a session for yourself.

-Once you are logged in, the starter app will show your personal todos.
+Once you are logged in, the starter app shows your personal todos.

 - auth is active